prpradhan13/prpradhan13/README.md

 # Hi there, I'm Pritiranjan Pradhan 👋

-<p style="font-size: 18px; color: #333;">I'm an experienced Full Stack Web Developer specializing in scalable web applications.
-I have a strong background in the MERN stack and enjoy creating seamless and efficient user experiences.</p>
+I'm an experienced Full Stack Web Developer specializing in scalable web applications.
+I have a strong background in the MERN stack and enjoy creating seamless and efficient user experiences.

 - 🔭 I’m currently working on: <a href="URL_TO_PROJECT" target="_blank">[Your Current Project]</a>
 - 🌱 I’m currently learning: Next.js, PostgressSQL